Maleficent: Mistress of Evil: Plot

-Meanwhile, Aurora grows disillusioned with being an Ulstead noblewoman but is happy that the Moor denizens are invited to the royal wedding.
-Aurora discovers that Queen Ingrith hates all Moor fairy folk, bitterly resenting their prosperity during a time when her kingdom had suffered.
-She also blames them for her brother's death.
-The Queen secretly plots to eradicate all fairies and woodland beings using iron weapons and a lethal crimson powder developed by Lickspittle, a de-winged pixie.
-Aurora also learns that it was Queen Ingrith who cursed King John, using Maleficent's old cursed spindle.
-When the Moor folk arrive, they are trapped inside the castle chapel.
-At Queen Ingrith's command, Gerda unleashes the deadly crimson powder by playing the chapel's organ.
-The fairy Flittle selflessly sacrifices herself to save everyone as a last resort by clogging the organ, rendering the organ unplayable, while fairies Knotgrass and Thistlewit cause Gerda to fall to her death.
+Meanwhile, Aurora is disillusioned with being an Ulstead noblewoman but is happy the Moor denizens are invited to the wedding.
+Aurora discovers that Ingrith hates all Moor fairy folk, bitterly resenting their prosperity during one winter when her kingdom had suffered and blaming them for her brother's death; she secretly plots to eradicate all Moor residents using iron weapons and a lethal crimson powder developed by Lickspittle, a de-winged pixie.
+Aurora also learns that Ingrith cursed John, using Maleficent's cursed spindle, which Ingrith had somehow taken to Ulstead.
+Ingrith finds out and has Aurora locked up.

-The Dark Faes launch an assault on Ulstead but soldiers begin massacring them until Maleficent, channeling the Phoenix power, joins the battle.
-She nearly kills Queen Ingrith but Aurora appeals to Maleficent's humanity to spare her, and declares that only Maleficent is her mother.
-With Maleficent distracted, the Queen fires her crossbow.
-Maleficent saves Aurora, but is struck by the arrow, dissolving into ashes.
-Devastated, Aurora mourns over Maleficent's death.
-However, as Aurora's tears fall on the ashes, Maleficent is reborn as a Phoenix.
-Terrified, Queen Ingrith throws Aurora off the tower to distract Maleficent and runs away.
-Maleficent saves her.
-Queen Ingrith is stopped by Borra and the other Dark Faes as she tries to escape.
+The Moor folk are trapped inside the castle's chapel when they arrive.
+At Ingrith's command, Gerda unleashes the crimson powder by playing the chapel's organ.
+The fairy Flittle selflessly sacrifices herself to save everyone as a last resort by clogging the organ, rendering it unplayable, while fairies Knotgrass and Thistlewit cause Gerda to fall to her death.
+The Dark Fey attack Ulstead, but soldiers slaughter them until Maleficent joins the battle, channeling the Phoenix power.
+She nearly kills Queen Ingrith, but Aurora appeals to Maleficent's humanity, declaring only Maleficent is her mother.
+Distracted, Maleficent is struck by the Queen's powder-tipped arrow, dissolving into ashes.
+Devastated, Aurora mourns, but her tears revive Maleficent as a Phoenix.
+Terrified, Ingrith throws Aurora from the tower and flees, but Maleficent saves her.
+Borra and the Dark Fey stop Ingrith's escape.

-Prince Phillip forges peace between the fairies and humans and the Ulstead soldiers stand down.
-Maleficent reverts to her fairy form and gives Aurora and Phillip her blessing.
-Upon receiving it from Lickspittle, Maleficent destroys the spindle and its curse, awakening King John from his slumber.
-As punishment for her crimes, Queen Ingrith is transformed into a goat by Maleficent, until she can accept the peace between the two peoples.

-After Aurora and Philip are wed, Maleficent returns to the Moors with the other Dark Faes.
-She promises to return when there is a christening.
+Philip forges peace between the two sides, causing the Ulstead soldiers to stand down.
+Maleficent reverts to her fairy form and bestows her blessing upon Aurora and Philip.
+After receiving it from Lickspittle, Maleficent destroys the spindle and its curse, awakening John.
+As punishment, Ingrith is transformed into a goat by Maleficent, until she can embrace peace between the two peoples.
+After Aurora and Philip are wed, Maleficent returns to the Moors with the other Dark Fey, promising to return for the christening of Aurora and Philip's future child.